LambdaAlpha/airlang_rs/lib/README.md

 # The Air Programming Language

-The [Air](https://github.com/LambdaAlpha/airlang) programming language is carefully designed to solve programming problems once and for all.
+The Air programming language is carefully designed to solve programming problems once and for all.

+It is an experimental proof-of-concept project and is still in the very early stages of development.

 ## Goals

 The Air language seeks to solve programming problems once and for all.
+It should be able to

-- It can express any describable information, such as requirements and implementations, problems and solutions, propositions and proofs.
+- express any describable information, such as requirements and implementations, problems and solutions, propositions and proofs.
-- It can provide any information about the language and the program itself.
+- provide any information about the language and the program itself.
-- It can implement any theoretically possible information processing requirement, such as implementing requirements, answering questions, and proving propositions.
+- implement any theoretically possible information processing requirement, such as implementing requirements, answering questions, and proving propositions.
-- It can use information about the language and the program itself to perform property proofs and performance optimizations, achieving the best properties and optimal performance.
+- use information about the language and the program itself to perform property proofs and performance optimizations, achieving the best properties and optimal performance.
-- It provides stable syntax and semantics, allowing users to learn the programming language once and for all.
+- provides stable syntax and semantics, allowing users to learn the programming language once and for all.

 ## Non-Goals